ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-gradient-descent.md

-# Linear regression with one variable
+## Gradient decsent with one variable

 I'm currently working on the excellent Machine Learning course by Andrew Ng available on [coursera](http://www.coursera.org).
 I've been working through the exercises using `R`, not matlab or octave as is requried in the course.
 This is the first programming exercise - implementing linear regression using the gradient descent algorithm rather than the normal equation method.